 The expedition team was also granted access to secret family-owned caves on the island.
 Small, ancient sculptures found in these caves were, according to the local population, passed down through generations.
 Nobody except the local population of Easter Island knew about these sculptures before the expedition.
 Heyerdahl purchased 900 of them.

 Heyerdahl’s book on the expedition Aku-Aku: The Secret of Easter Island, was published in English in 1958.
 As with Heyerdahl’s book about the voyage of Kon-Tiki, this book was also a best seller.
 Heyerdahl brought a photographer named Erling J. Schjerven along to document their work on film.
 He released a documentary, Aku-Aku, about the expedition in 1960, based on this material.

 Heyerdahl returned to Easter Island in 1986.
 This expedition is best known for testing a local legend that the colossal statues had “walked” to their respective posts around the island.

-Heyerdahl, the Czech engineer Pavel Pavel, and a group of local residents (16 persons in total) attempted to move one of the standing moai by towing it with ropes lashed around its head and lower part of the torso.
-The group managed, without too much difficulty, to get the 15-ton statue to “walk”.
-Heyerdahl deduced that the mystery of how these statues had previously been transported was thus solved.
+Heyerdahl was aided by the Czech engineer Pavel Pavel and a group of sixteen local residents in an attempt to move a standing moai by pulling it with ropes attached to the statue’s head and base.
+They managed to get the 15-ton statue to “walk” without much difficulty.
+Heyerdahl concluded that the mystery of how the statues had been transported was solved.